Publish Workspace

 3D Service

-• Get layer list and related information in 3D Scene.
+• Obtain the layer list and related information in 3D scenes.

-• Acquire the description of a certain 3D layer in the 3D Scene, including name and type of the 3D layer, the path corresponding to the 3D Data, and the cache layer number of the used data.
+• Obtain the representation of a specific 3D layer in a 3D scene, including the 3D layer's name, type, corresponding 3D data path, and the cache layer number of the used data in the 3D data.

-• Get 3D data and the data config file.
+• Obtain 3D data and data configuration files.

-• Obtain the index file and tile file of model tile data and the version of a certain tile file in 3D tile Data.
+• Obtain index files, cache files of 3D model cache data, and the version of a specific cache file in the 3D cache data.

 Warning:

-Only scenes with loaded tile data can be published as services.
-If a scene with a dataset loaded in the workspace is published, the data in all scenes will become invisible.
-It is recommended to load tiled data in all scenes within the workspace.
+Only scenes loaded with cache are supported for publishing as services.
+If there are scenes loaded with datasets in the workspace, the data in all scenes will become invisible after publishing.
+It is recommended that all scenes in the workspace load cache data.

-• Check Editable to allow other users to edit the published data, such as creating dataset and modifying dataset name.
+• Check Editable to allow other clients to edit the published data, such as creating new datasets, modifying dataset names, etc.

-6. Click Publish button to pop up the Confirm Selection dialog box, which displays the data in the cache directory.
-Check the data to be uploaded.
+7. Click the Publish button, and the Confirm Selection dialog box pops up, displaying the data in the cache directory.
+Check to confirm the data that needs to be uploaded.

-If the map contains tile data, you will be prompted when publishing: " There is a tile layer in the map.
-After publishing, the service browsing performance will be reduced.
-Do you want to continue publishing?"?
-Click Yes to continue the publish map services, or click No to cancel.
-After cancelling, you can remove the tile data and re-publish the service.
+If the map contains tile data, a prompt will appear during publishing: "there is a tile layer in the map that will degrade the service's browsing performance when published, should it continue to be published?", click Yes to continue publishing the map service, click No to cancel.
+After canceling, you can remove the tile data and republish the service.

 Related Topics